 BUYERS GUIDE - WAGONS LARGE

-If you climb underneath the new Defender it’s patently obvious that its powertrain, driveline and suspensions are almost identical to those fitted to the Discovery and Range Rovers.
-Exterior and interior styling apes the square-rigged Series Land Rovers, Countys and Defenders, but there’s nothing left of that original DNA.
-Nor will there be a ute derivative.
+If you climbed underneath the Defender it’s patently obvious that its powertrain, driveline and suspensions were almost identical to those fitted to the Discovery and Range Rovers.
+Exterior and interior styling aped the square-rigged Series Land Rovers, Countys and Defenders, but there was nothing left of that original DNA.
+Nor was there a ute derivative.

-What does remain is off-road ability and the new vehicle is billed as being ‘expedition-ready’.
-It has a maximum payload of up to 900kg, roof load of 168kg, towing capacity of 3500kg and wading depth of up to 900mm.
+What did remain was off-road ability and the new vehicle was billed as being ‘expedition-ready’.
+It had a maximum payload of up to 900kg, roof load of 168kg, towing capacity of 3500kg and wading depth of up to 900mm.

-The initial release is a 110 five-door model that is to be followed by a shorter wheelbase three-door 90 model.
+The initial release was a 110 five-door model that was followed by a shorter wheelbase three-door 90 model in late-2020.